 Yesterday, I went to a workshop my writers group sponsored, and it was so much fun.
 The presenter mainly talked about motivation.
 As in how a writer can use encouragement or habits to put their butt in a chair and write every day.
-Otherwise, you will never get that book, short story, or article you’ve been dreaming about done.
+Otherwise, you will never get done that book, short story, or article you’ve been dreaming about writing.

 One exercise I enjoyed the most.
 In any book a person reads, the first line in the first chapter is important.
 It should be able to draw a person in to read more.
 The presenter gave us a choice of several first liners.
 One was “It’s so huge!”
 You can imagine that was a favorite.
 Anyway, I picked the one you’ll see below.
 Hope you like the itty-bitty short story.

 **be aware that I use naughty words**